yovitus/redirection-extension/README.md

 1. Click the extension icon in your Chrome toolbar
 2. You'll see "Jesus is watching you" message
-3. Click **"Get Today's Bible Verse"** button
+3. Click the button and get a verse
-4. The daily Bible verse from BibleGateway will be displayed

 ## Development